Feedback Edge Sets in Temporal Graphs: Fixed-Parameter Tractability Results

+The motivation behind side-trip-free temporal walks is due to the following observation. \begin{observation} A temporal graph contains a (strict) temporal cycle if and only if it contains a (strict) non-trivial side-trip-free temporal walk from a vertex to itself. \end{observation} \begin{proof} One implication is immediate.
+For the other direction, assume $P$~to be a (strict) non-trivial side-trip-free temporal walk from a vertex~$v$ to itself.
+Let $v_1, \dots, v_{\ell+1}$ be the vertex sequence of~$P$, where $v_1 = v = v_{\ell+1}$.
+Let $i$ be the maximal index such that there is $j > i$ with $v_i = v_j$.
+By also picking~$j$ minimally, we may assume that $v_i, v_{i+1}, \dots, v_{j-1}$ are pairwise distinct.
+Thus, the corresponding subwalk of~$P$ is a temporal cycle. \end{proof}

+The first index of our dynamic programming table will be a \emph{connectivity table}~$A \in \{0,1\}^{\abs{V} \times \abs{V} \times \abs{V}}$ which is itself indexed by triples of vertices.
+We say that a temporal graph~$\TG$ \emph{adheres} to~$A$ if $A_{uvw} = 0$ implies that $\TG$~contains no side-trip-free temporal walk~$P$ from~$u$ to~$w$ with $\rho(P)=v$.
+We say that $\TG$ \emph{fully adheres} to~$A$ if this implication is bidirectional, i.e., if $A_{uvw} = 1$ also implies that there is such a side-trip-free temporal walk.

-Next, we define two functions, $\s_absvupdate (G, B, A)$ (\textbf{s}trict \textbf{r}equired \textbf{d}eletions) and $\absvupdate (G, B, A)$ (\textbf{n}on-strict \textbf{r}equired \textbf{d}eletions), which return the solution to the following subproblem.
-Given connectivity $B$ (\textbf{b}efore) at time $t-1$, what is the minimum number of edge deletions required in $G_t$ to ensure connectivity $A$ (\textbf{a}fter) at time $t$? \Cref{fig:FPT_V} illustrates this problem for two vertices $v_i$ and $v_j$.
-If $a_{ij} = 0$ and there is some vertex~$v_k$ which might be reachable from $v_i$ (i.e., $b_{ik}={?}$ represented by the dotted path), then we must remove the edge between $v_k$ and $v_j$.
-In order to guarantee correctness, we have to assume that every ``?'' in $B$ represents an existing path.
-Additionally, if $A$ and $B$ encode incompatible connectivity, then the function value is defined as $\infty$.
+Next, we define two functions, $\s_absvupdate (G, B, A)$ (\textbf{s}trict \textbf{r}equired \textbf{d}eletions) and $\absvupdate (G, B, A)$ (\textbf{n}on-strict \textbf{r}equired \textbf{d}eletions), which return the solution to the following subproblem: Given connectivity tables~$B$ (\textbf{b}efore) and~$A$ (\textbf{a}fter) and a graph~$G$, what is the minimum number of edge deletions in~$G$ to ensure that for any temporal graph~$\TG$ with vertex set~$V(G)$ that fully adheres to~$B$, the temporal graph obtained by appending the layer~$G$ to~$\TG$ adheres to~$A$?
+(Of course, the difference between $\s_absvupdate$ and $\absvupdate$ is whether connectivity is evaluated for strict or non-strict temporal walks.) \Cref{fig:FPT_V} illustrates this problem for the strict case.